An Introduction to Glyndŵr's Way

 Glyndŵr’s Way is one of the quietest National Trails, exploring sparsely populated countryside, featuring a succession of hills and valleys largely used for sheep-rearing.
 The route meanders around, with frequent twists and turns, ascents and descents, so that the scenery changes continually.

-How difficult is Glyndŵr’s Way?
+How hard is Glyndŵr’s Way?

 In a sense, there aren’t ‘hard’ or ‘easy’ days on the trail.
 Every day includes a number of hills, and ascents and descents may occasionally be steep, but are usually reasonably gentle.
+Most of the surfaces underfoot are firm and clear, including tracks and minor roads, but sometimes there are pathless fields or occasional boggy moorland paths.

 The fact that the terrain changes all the time means that some stretches can be covered quickly, while others prove slower, but overall each stage is likely to take the same amount of time.